 Ask yourself if you’re showing your appreciation.

 People don’t leave a job where they feel appreciated or cared for.
 They don’t leave a job where they feel like they matter and that their immediate supervisor makes them feel like an integral member of the team.
 But employees do leave workplaces where the rules, processes and procedures seem to matter more than the people doing the work.
-Where the focus is more on numbers than on the people who create the numbers.

 Are your people really your “appreciating” assets?